Indigenous Patient Navigator (IPN) Program

-Eastern Health’s Aboriginal Patient Navigator (APN) Program, introduced in 2009, is a bridge between Aboriginal communities and their culture and their respective health professionals.
+Eastern Health’s Indigenous Patient Navigator (IPN) Program, introduced in 2009, is a bridge between Indigenous communities and their culture and their respective health professionals.

-Aboriginal patient navigators support Aboriginal patients and their families by helping them to navigate the complexities of the health-care system.
-The APN program offers support to First Nations, Inuit and Métis people who are referred to St. John’s for health-care treatment.
-With assistance from the APN, patients and their families have a better understanding of their diagnosis, health-care plans and treatment options.
+Indigenous patient navigators support Indigenous patients and their families by helping them to navigate the complexities of the health-care system.
+The IPN program offers support to First Nations, Inuit and Métis people who are referred to St. John’s for health-care treatment.
+With assistance from the IPN, patients and their families have a better understanding of their diagnosis, health-care plans and treatment options.

-Aboriginal patient navigators are also patient advocates, assisting and guiding the organization and other health providers in efforts to incorporate Aboriginal cultural aspects into health-care services.
+Indigenous patient navigators are also patient advocates, assisting and guiding the organization and other health providers in efforts to incorporate Indigenous cultural aspects into health-care services.

-How an Aboriginal patient navigator can help you
+How an Indigenous patient navigator can help you

-- provide referral, advocacy and support to Aboriginal patients to help them access the most appropriate health care and community services;
+- provide referral, advocacy and support to Indigenous patients to help them access the most appropriate health care and community services;

 - arrange for translation services in Innu-Aimun and Inuktitut if required, to ensure patients and families understand the care provided;